-Definition: These practices are only applicable on converted cropland.
-Linear strips of grass or other non-woody vegetation maintained to help filter nutrients, sediment and other pollutants from runoff.
-The recommended buffer width for buffers is 100 feet, with a 35 feet minimum width required.
+Definition: linear strips of grass or other non-woody vegetation maintained between the edge of fields and streams, rivers or tidal waters that help filter nutrients, sediment and other pollutants from runoff.
+The recommended buffer width for riparian forests buffers (agriculture) is 100 feet, with a 35 feet minimum width required.
+Vegetated open channels are modeled identically to grass buffers.

-9.a.
-Narrow Grass Buffers: These practices are only applicable on converted cropland.
-Linear strips of grass or other non-woody vegetation maintained between the edge of fields and streams, rivers or tidal waters that help filter nutrients, sediment and other pollutants from runoff.
-Narrow grass buffers are between 10 and 35 feet in width.
+- 9.a.
+Narrow Grass Buffers: linear strips of grass or other non-woody vegetation maintained between the edge of fields and streams, rivers or tidal waters that help filter nutrients, sediment and other pollutants from runoff.
+Between 10 and 35' in width. - 9.b.
+Streamside Grass Buffers: Converts degraded riparian pasture to Hay Without Nutrients.
+NRCS practice(s) counted: 390 (Riparian Herbaceous Cover), 393 (Filter Strip)